How to reduce batch size in Agile software development

 In contrast, if you work in horizontal slices, you might design and build the database you need for a full solution then move onto creating the logic and look and feel.

-Splitting work between separate teams
+Avoid splitting work between separate teams

 We have found that splitting work between multiple, separate teams significantly increases project risk, especially when teams are from different organisations.
 Causes include increased coordination and integration of disparate work processes and priorities, more dependencies and greater likelihood of unexpressed assumptions.
 The bigger the batch, the more these factors come into play.

-Intentional architecture vs. emergent design
+Balance intentional architecture vs. emergent design